KIT-IBPT/vinegar/doc/getting_started/dhcp.rst

 versions of the boot loader for PC BIOS, UEFI 32 bit, and UEFI 64 bit systems.

-If you are using a different kind of DHCP server, you have to refer to its documentation in order to find out how to the the IP address of the boot server and the architecture-dependent path to the boot loader.
+If you are using a different kind of DHCP server, you have to refer to its documentation in order to find out how to set the IP address of the boot server and the architecture-dependent path to the boot loader.

 We are going to set up the boot loader (GRUB 2) in the :ref:`next section